diagrams/diagrams-doc/doc/manual.rst

 +++++++++++++++++++++

 Many rendering backends provide some control over the particular way in which lines are drawn.
-Currently, ``diagrams`` provides support for three aspects of line drawing:
+Currently, ``diagrams`` provides built-in support for three aspects of line drawing:

 * `lineCap` sets the `LineCap` style.
 * `lineJoin` sets the `LineJoin` style.